 Treemaps display hierarchical (tree-structured) data as a set of nested rectangles.
 Each branch of the tree is given a rectangle, which is then tiled with smaller rectangles representing subbranches.
 A leaf node’s rectangle has an area proportional to a specified dimension of the data.Often the leaf nodes are colored to show a separate dimension of the data.

-Dataset: We are using the data set about Indonesia’s mobile phone market sales in the first half of 2020.
+We are analyzing the data set about Indonesia’s mobile phone market sales in the first half of 2020.
 The data is available at: https://www.kaggle.com/kurniakh/marketplace-data

 phone<-read.csv("data/phone.csv")